NetherGamesMC/support/docs/gdpr-data-erasure-requests.md

 # GDPR Data Erasure Requests

-Users from the EU have a right to erase their data per the GDPR (General Data Protection Regulation)
+Users from the EU have a right to erase their data per the GDPR (General Data Protection Regulation).

 ## Submitting Erasure Requests